DSR-RHIT/me497-reproducible-research/cm/cm0011_setup-R-project.md

 ## create top level library for packages

-Packages are like “apps” for R.
+Packages are like “apps” for R. If we store packages in a directory separate from the base R installation, then when you update the R version you are using, you don’t have to reinstall every package, saving a lot of time.

 At the top level of your drive, create a new directory named “R”.
 In that directory create a new folder named “library”, for example,

   - Windows: `C:/R/library`
   - Linux: `~/R/library`

-The purpose of creating this directory is to provide a home for R packages independent of the base R installation.
-Then when you update the R version you are using, you don’t have to reinstall every package, saving a lot of time.

 ## the *.Renviron* file